Bun Bo Bae

 Instructions

-• sear the chicken in a large pot on medium high heat
+• After marinating, sear the chicken in small batches on medium-high heat until lightly browned.

-• serve with a Vietnamese baguette, French or Italian bread
+• Serve with Vietnamese baguettes, sliced French bread or rice.

 Nutrition